jgcodes2020/mupen64-rr-lua/CONTRIBUTING.md

 Before merging a pull request into main or pushing out a release, verify that:

+1. The code is formatted according to the .clang-format file
-- All tests pass
+2. All tests pass
-- Code is architecturally sound
+3. The code is architecturally sound
-- Unicode-containing filesystem paths are consumed correctly
+4. Unicode-containing filesystem paths are consumed correctly
+5. The wiki has been updated with any relevant changes
+6. The plugin API is backwards-compatible *(unless otherwise specified)*